 Figure 3.4.
-Gross Value Added and Labour Productivity in Chinese Industry and Construction, 1952-95 (Indices, 1952 = 1.00, Vertical Log Scale)
+Gross Value Added and Labour Productivity in Chinese Industry and Construction, 1952-2003 (Indices, 1952 = 1.00, Vertical Log Scale)

-The termination of the Soviet aid to Chinese industry in 1960 was a serious blow, as it stopped many ambitious investment projects which were semi-finished.
+The termination of Soviet aid to Chinese industry in 1960 was a serious blow, as it stopped many ambitious investment projects which were semi-finished.
 There was also a dip in industrial output in 1967-68 during the disturbances of the Cultural Revolution.

-The "third-front" programme of the 1960s reduced the productivity of industrial investment, for it involved the strategically inspired location of plants in remote areas when an atomic war was thought to be imminent.
+The "third-front" programme of the 1960s reduced the productivity of industrial investment, for it involved the strategically inspired location of plants in remote areas when a nuclear war was thought to be imminent.
 This programme, like the Great Leap Forward, was also a failure.
 Transport difficulties hindered access to markets and raw materials and slowed down construction.
 In the 1970s it was abandoned in favour of development in coastal areas.

 The combination of major policy errors and poor governance led to massive waste of investment and labour resources.
-From 1952 to 1978, industrial labour productivity grew 3.1 per cent a year, but there were huge inputs of capital.
+From 1952 to 1978, industrial labour productivity grew 3.7 per cent a year, but there were huge inputs of capital.
 Chen et al. (1988) estimate that net fixed capital stock in state industrial enterprises rose by 13.3 per cent a year from 1952 to 1978.
 If this were valid for industry as a whole, it would mean that total factor productivity growth for this period grew at only 0.5 per cent a year (giving labour a weight of 0.6 and capital 0.4).
-Between 1978 and 1995, industrial labour productivity rose by 4.8 per cent a year (see Table 3.20).
-As the growth of the industrial capital stock had slowed considerably, total factor productivity performance was greatly improved in the reform period.
+Between 1978 and 2003, industrial labour productivity rose by 6.5 per cent a year (see Table 3.20).